ZeroIntensity/cpython/Doc/extending/extending.rst

 .. note::

-   The C extension interface is specific to CPython, and extension modules do not work on other Python implementations.
+   The C extension interface is specific to :term:`CPython`, and extension modules do not work on other Python implementations.
 In many cases, it is possible to avoid writing C extensions and preserve portability to other implementations.
    For example, if your use case is calling C library functions or system calls,